Folium Systems

 Folium operating standard

-The work should move like machinery, but feel human to operate.
+The work should feel built, controlled, and human enough to trust.

-Every Folium path points back to the same discipline: protect the business, make the work visible, give people control, and move only when the record is strong enough to carry the next decision.
+Every Folium path points back to the same discipline: make the work visible, build the right surface, protect the business, keep people in control, and move only when the record is strong enough to carry the next decision.

 1. 01 Understand

-2. 02 Validate
+2. 02 Build

 3. 03 Control

-Define owners, permissions, runtime, records, and rollback.
+Define owners, permissions, runtime, records, provider gates, support paths, and rollback.

 4. 04 Operate

-Improve the system after launch instead of leaving a fragile demo.
+Improve the capability after launch instead of leaving a fragile one-time demo.